 As noted previously, net position may serve over time as a useful indicator of the School's financial position.
-In the case of the School, for the years ended June 30, 2018 and 2017, assets exceeded liabilities by \$1,112,663 and \$1,510,651 (net position), respectively.
+In the case of the School, for the years ended June 30, 2019 and 2018, assets exceeded liabilities by \$1,022,054 and \$1,112,663 (net position), respectively.

-The largest portion of the School's net position is the unrestricted portion.
-This amount consists primarily of the cash and amounts due from the Charterholder.
+The unrestricted portion of the School's net position consists primarily of the cash and accounts receivable.
 Another portion of the School's net position reflects its net investment in capital assets (e.g., furniture, fixtures and equipment, improvements other than buildings, information technology equipment, computer software, and audio visual equipment).
 The School uses these capital assets to provide services to students; consequently, these assets are not available for future spending.